rejmank/blog/content/posts/pure-functions/pure-functions.md

 ### Purity helps to reason about code

 There are simply fewer moving parts.
 That means that fewer things can be broken.
-That means fewer things to think of.
+In pure functions only thing that can be broken is function logic.

 ## Conclusion